kaitlynwindover/WQ-NWT-Data-Viewing-Tool/README.md

 -	“Lockhart River at Outlet of Artillery Lake” has Turbidity units in JTU (very old measurements)
 -	Some sites have two sampling locations (lake water vs river water)
 -	Mercury measurements that were in units of ug/L are removed due to all of them being at the detection limit
+-	The order of the standard plots for individual sites are sorted by latitude.
+This sometimes is the same as up-stream/down-stream order and sometimes not

 Contributions
 -